caproto/caproto/doc/source/basics.rst

 libca.
 At a higher level, the user may interact with values as named tuples with an element for each field in the struct.
 The elements in the tuple are built-in Python types (strings, floats, integers).
-If the value is an array (in Channel Access parlance, a "waveform") it is given as a numpy arrays if numpy is available.
+If the value is an array (in Channel Access parlance, a "waveform") it is given as a numpy array if numpy is available.

 Subscribing to "Events" (Updates)